atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 18. client decodes it

-14. if that name does not exist in request list & friend list & himself
+14. iff that name does not exist in request list & friend list & himself

 15. add username to request list

 19. refresh everything

-Accept Friends
+[Not done yet] Accept Friends

+9. user accept another user's friend request

+10. remove that username from requested list

+11. add that username into friends list

+12. client encode it into message

+13. client sends it to server

+14. server receives message of acceptance of friend request

+15. server decodes it

+16. iff that name exist in its requested list

+17. remove that username from requested list

+18. add that username into friends list in both client 1 and client 2

+19. send friend request have been accepted message to client 1

+20. client 1 receives message

+21. client 1 decodes message

+22. client 1 add client 2 into friends list

 -----------------------------